copyrite/LwotcMinimalText/XComGame.md

 ## Domination
 Permanently mind control an enemy in sight.
-* Requires a contest of your Psi versus the target's Will.
+* Requires a contest of your psi versus the target's will.
 * {% CHARGES %}
 * Failed attempts do not consume charges.
 * {% COOLDOWN %}